Schnommus/echronos-lwip/packages/machine-tm4c1294-launchpad/README.md

     - Sets the architecture properties properly
     - Dumps all additional include_paths used in .prx declarations to a .ycm file in the repo root (Why? => this means that ycm [most common autocompletion engine for vim] can find all your symbols properly)

-## `example`

-Directory I use for putting some basic backward-compatibility tests across versions.
-It's not really worth looking at.

-## `src`

-Directory couples with the `example` directory.
-Don't worry about it, it's only for testing.

 ## `projects`

 This contains actively maintained projects on this platform; currently: